-- ✓ Clearly define the observation schedule for Teachers and Other Professionals on a one year summative cycle. - ✓ Clearly define the observation schedule for Teachers and Other Professionals on a three year summative cycle. - ✓ Describe the observation schedule or process to address late hires. - All observations are conducted openly and with full knowledge of the teacher or other professional being observed. - At least one full observation by the evaluator will be scheduled and occur no less than 15 school days after the peer observation. - The peer observation will always be scheduled between the peer observer and observee. - The peer observation must occur in December, January, or February, no less than 15 school days before the full observation by the supervisor. - Teachers or other professionals who miss 60 or more consecutive contract days (late hires/individuals on leave) may have one fewer evaluator mini-observation. - ◆ Teachers or other professionals who miss 90 or more consecutive contract days (late hires/individuals on leave) may have their summative evaluation postponed until the following year.
+- All observations are conducted openly and with full knowledge of the TPGES or OPGES educator being observed. - At least one full observation or site-visit, if appropriate, by the evaluator will be scheduled and occur no less than 15 school days after the peer observation. - The peer observation will always be scheduled between the peer observer and observee. - Peer observations will occur in the summative year between Oct.
+15 and March 1. - ◆ TPGES or OPGES educators who miss 60 or more contract days (e.g. late hires/individuals on leave) may have one fewer evaluator mini-observation. - For TPGES or OPGES educators who miss 90 or more contract days (e.g. late hires/individuals on leave), supervisors may postpone the summative evaluation until the following year.

-For those teachers or other professionals on a continuing (tenured) contract, the cycle is a three (3) year cycle, consisting of at least the following:
+For those TPGES or OPGES educators on a continuing (tenured) contract, the cycle is a three (3) year cycle, consisting of at least the following:

-CHART 1.0 Tenured Teachers or Other Professionals
+CHART 1.0 Tenured TPGES or OPGES educators